drnic/magicformulainvesting/README.md

 # Magic Formula Investing website

-I read Little Book that Still Beats the Market, it referenced https://www.magicformulainvesting.com, and I found it an awkward website to work with.
-I couldn't click on the results to copy/paste them, etc.
+I read [Little Book that Still Beats the Market](https://www.amazon.com/Little-Book-Still-Beats-Market/dp/0470624159), it references https://www.magicformulainvesting.com as an companion site.
+I found the site awkward to work with; I couldn't click on the results to copy/paste them, etc.

 So I wrote this little app to fetch the results and display them as a table to the terminal.